jaxxfox/ScienceLiaisonLibrarianship/Readings.md

 - Kranich, N., Lotts, M., Nielsen, J., & Ward, J.H.
 (2020).
 Moving from Collecting to Connecting: Articulating, Assessing, and Communicating the Work of Liaison Librarians. *portal: Libraries and the Academy 20*(2), 285-304. doi:10.1353/pla.2020.0015.

 - Abrizah, A., Inuwa, S., & Afiqah-Izzati, N. (2016).
-Systematic Literature Review Informing LIS Professionals on Embedding Librarianship Roles. *The Journal of Academic Librarianship, 42*(6), 636-643. doi:https://doi.org/10.1016/j.acalib.2016.08.010Links to an external site.
+Systematic Literature Review Informing LIS Professionals on Embedding Librarianship Roles. *The Journal of Academic Librarianship, 42*(6), 636-643. doi:https://doi.org/10.1016/j.acalib.2016.08.010

 - **Suggested reading:** Hurt, P. (1934).
 "Bridging the Gulf between the College Classroom and the Library." *Library Journal, 59*, 748-51.